What is a Resistor and How it Works

 These resistors have the highest power rating and stability.
 Due to their high cost, they are not suitable for low-cost applications.

 These are resistors that do not obey Ohm's law.
-Non-linear resistors are resistors with resistance that change due to other factors even when the temperature surrounding them is kept constant, which is why the current through them do not vary directly with voltage.
+Non-linear resistors are resistors with resistance that change due to other factors even when the temperature surrounding them is kept constant, which is why the current through them does not vary directly with voltage.

-Examples of nonlinear resistors include light-dependent resistors, thermistors (temperature-dependent resistors), voltage dependent resistors and magneto-resistors (magnetic field-dependant resistors).
+Examples of non-linear resistors include light-dependent resistors, thermistors (temperature-dependent resistors), voltage-dependent resistors and magneto-resistors (magnetic field-dependant resistors).

 On the following graph, the vertical axis shows the values of resistance.
 The horizontal axis shows the intensity of light from left to right.